Fiserv/Commerce-Hub/docs/Resources/API-Documents/Use-Our-APIs.md

 # Getting started with Commerce Hub APIs

-Commerce Hub's RESTful API allows a merchant to build their own UI and manage customer transactions within their own website, software, application, or device.
-Each request consists of the [header](#request-header) followed by the [request body](#request-body).
+Commerce Hub's APIs allows a merchant to build their own UI and manage customer transactions within their own website, software, application, or device.
+Each request consists of the authentication followed by the request body.

 <!-- theme: warning -->
-> Merchants are required to have the relevant Payment Card Industry (PCI) Compliance capabilities to process and store card data.
+> Merchants are required to have the relevant Payment Card Industry *(PCI)* Compliance capabilities to process and store card data.

 ---